pwgbots/framifier/README.md

 ### A graphical editor and simulation tool in support of the Functional Resonance Analysis Method

-Inspired by my first discussion with Adrie Adriaensen, I recyled and adapted a significant part of my Linny-R software to rapidly prototype a diagramming tool for FRAM -- hence the name diaFRAM.
+Inspired by my first discussion with Arie Adriaensen, I recyled and adapted a significant part of my Linny-R software to rapidly prototype a diagramming tool for FRAM -- hence the name diaFRAM.

 I intend to develop it further so that it will perform a dynamic simulation that is